JoeBai3r/Wild-West-Contact-Manager/README.md

     "Password" : ""
 }

-search contacts: searches by userID if they exist in User table, returns array of JSO objects (contacts that the user has created)
+SEARCH CONTACTS: searches by userID if they exist in User table, returns array of JSO objects (contacts that the user has created)
 {
     "UserID" : "",
     "search" : ""
 }

-add contact: adds new contact information if the userID belongs to an existing user {
+ADD CONTACT: adds new contact information if the userID belongs to an existing user {
     "FirstName" : "",
     "LastName" : "",